Why and How to Build a Successful Partnership?

 The following is a reminder to accustom us with a growth mindset and positive behavior in the partnership space:

-• Not afraid of challenges or competition.
+• Embrace challenges or competition.

-This kind of mindset will inspire us to keep trying to prove the uniqueness/specificity and development of the skills we have, without having to reduce the value of success and even steal the business opportunities of our partners.
-A growth mindset enables us to transform a challenge or competition into another successful opportunity.
-It is very possible if our partners have similarities in the type of business/expertise.
-This doesn’t need to be seen negatively, but instead turned into an opportunity to increase the efforts of all parties.
+This kind of mindset will inspire us to keep trying to prove the uniqueness/specificity and development of the skills we have, without having to diminishing the success of others or undermining the business opportunities of our partners.

 • Respect

-• Setting aside presumptions/assumptions.
+• Set aside assumptions.

 • Catalyst